Magnetic Properties of the Second Mott Lobe in Pairing Hamiltonians: Model

 where the projection operator ${\mathcal P}$ projects on to the restricted local Hilbert space with a maximum of $r_a$ atoms and $r_m$ molecules per site.
-We begin our discussion in Sec.~\ref{Sect:MI2} by setting $r_a=2$ and $r_m=1$.
+We begin our discussion in Sec.~\ref{Sect:MI2} by setting $r_a=2$ and $r_m=1$ as used in Ref.~\cite{Rousseau:Mixtures}.
+As we will see, the essential characteristic features of the phase diagram are readily gleaned from this limiting case.
 We move on to the more general problem with canonical softcore bosons in Secs.~\ref{Sect:Soft} and \ref{Sect:FM}.
+Throughout this manuscript we use the value of $U_{am}$ to set the overall energy scale; in Figs.~\ref{Fig:PD}, \ref{Fig:AFMgap}, \ref{Fig:Entropy} and Figs.~\ref{Fig:Localmag}, \ref{Fig:Mottcorr}, \ref{Fig:DMRGcollapse1} we set $U_{am}=1$, and in the remaining figures we set $U_{am}=4$ in order to descend deeper in to the Mott phase.